kwadie/bq-backup-manager/README.md

 Terraform needs to run with a service account to deploy DLP resources.
 User accounts are not enough.

-This service account is created in a previous step of the deployment.
+This service account name is defined in the "Setup Environment Variables" step and created in the "Prepare Terraform Service Account" step.
 Use the full email of the created account.
 ```
-terraform_service_account = "bq-snapshot-mgr-terraform@<host project>.iam.gserviceaccount.com"
+terraform_service_account = "bq-backup-mgr-terraform@<host project>.iam.gserviceaccount.com"
 ```

 ##### Configure Cloud Run Service Images